mochi/mochikit/doc/rst/MochiKit/Visual.rst

 :mochidef:`multiple(elements, effect[, options])`:

-    Launch the same effect on a list of elements.
+    Launch the same effect on a list of ``elements``.

+    element:
+        A list of element ID strings or a DOM nodes (see :mochiref:`MochiKit.DOM.getElement`).

+    effect:
+        An effect class constructor function.

+    options:
+        The optional effect options (see effect classes for details).

     *Availability*:
         Available in MochiKit 1.4+